 As you cannot access the internal 16GB drive from ‘controller mode’ the best way to work on a project in both standalone and controller mode environments is to permanently locate that project on an ‘attached disk‘; this is any disk that is currently connected to your MPC Live/MPC X, be it an SD card, USB drive or an internal SATA disk.
 In controller mode these attached disks will appear as removable drives in your computer.
 Once you’ve connect via controller mode (MENU > MPC ‘chip’ > CONTROLLER MODE), go to the BROWSER, navigate to your MPC X/Live disk, locate the project you wish to work on and load it into the MPC Software.
 When you are finished, remember to SAVE it and the next time you return to ‘standalone mode’ you can carry on where you left off by loading the project directly from your attached disk.

-How do I move projects already saved to the internal 16GB drive?
+How do I move projects already saved to the MPC internal drive?

-If you’ve already saved your projects to the internal 16GB drive you can easily transfer them to a different disk.
+If you’ve already saved your projects to the MPC internal (factory) drive you can easily transfer them to a different disk.
 First load up your ‘internal drive’ project into memory and then use the ‘PROJECT panel > SAVE AS’ option to save a copy to a second, removable disk, such as a USB stick or SD card.
 Repeat this for any other ‘internal drive’ projects you wish to transfer.
-I would suggest only using the internal 16GB drive as a ‘read only’ drive for access to the included ‘Vault 2’ kits and instead save all your work to ‘attached disks’ instead.
-I currently use this 128GB low profile USB 3.0 drive without any issues; it’s fast and only protrudes by approximately 6mm from the back of my MPC Live.
+I would suggest only using the internal factory drive as a ‘read only’ drive for access to the included Akai sound library and instead save all your work to ‘attached disks’ instead.

 How do I archive my old projects?